 Allow your child the choice of seeds or let them choose a few plants at the greenhouse.
 They’ll take much more responsibility if they were given autonomy in the designing department.
 However, it is reasonable to provide teaching and direction around growing conditions and suitable plant choices.
 Narrowing down their options to plants that grow well in your climate is reasonable.

-Make kid’s gardening fun
+Make gardening with kids fun

 Try expanding kid’s gardening adventures by encouraging them to choose easy and fun plants.
 You could try some towering sunflowers, fragrant herbs, and tasty snap peas.
 Help them experience the varied rewards gardening can give.
 You can also suggest fun crafts and ways to liven up their garden space.
 A quick search on Pinterest should give you lots of birdhouse, plant stakes, decorated pots, and fairy garden ideas.